shivankj11/shivankj11.github.io/_pages/portfolio.md

 permalink: /portfolio
 ---

 My background is mainly in applied optimization & machine learning.
 For the last year, I've been working at iSeed Ventures as an investor, focusing on AI infra and robotics.
-A few projects and some brief descriptions are listed below.
+A few past projects are summarized below.

 <hr/>
 <h2><a href="https://drive.google.com/file/d/1InCKqi4o_S4EDNaFgcBoinN9YbCesyfV/view?pli=1">Improving Alignment and Explainability for Predict-then-Optimize Portfolio Problem</a></h2>